dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func removeImageSourceStateListener(_ listener:DSImageSourceStateListener) -> BOOL
 ```

+**Parameters**

+`listener`: An object of `DSImageSourceStateListener`.

+**Return Value**

+A BOOL value that indicates whether the `DSImageSourceStateListener` is removed successfully.

 ## addResultReceiver

 Registers a `DSCapturedResultReceiver` to be used as a callback when the library outputs a `DSCapturedResult`.

-**Parameters**

-`listener`: An object of [`DSCapturedResultReceiver`](../core/basic-structures/captured-result-receiver.md).

-**Return Value**

-A BOOL value that indicates whether the result receiver is added successfully.

 <div class="sample-code-prefix"></div>
 >- Objective-C